KNX-IOT/KNX-IOT-STACK/port/linux/readme.md

 # Linux port

-This folder contains the linux implementation of the IoTivity porting layer.
+This folder contains the linux implementation of the porting layer.
 It also contains the makefile to build natively on a linux machine.

 ## make